KunFang93/NucHMM/README.md

      Specify the color palette of the matrix.
 0 is red-white; 1 is red-yellow(YlOrRd) and 2 is red-blue(coolwarm).
 Default: 2.

      * `--markthreshold(-mt)`:
      Specify the mark threshold for state-mark matrix.
-Default: 0.25.
+Default: 1 (not showing).

      * `--transmat(-tmat)`:
      Specify the path and name of the transition probability matrix, otherwise will automatically save to trans.< current time >.png